-SIF_HMACSHA256 - HMACSHA256 is a more secure authentication method that has the advantage that "shared secrets" are never passed across the network.
+SIF_HMACSHA256 - SIF_HMACSHA256 is a secure authentication method that has the advantage that "shared secrets" are never passed across the network.

 In SIF usage the authorization token is also salted with the current date and time in UTC ISO 8601 format (contained in the timestamp element) so it changes on every request to avoid replay attacks.
-Since the timestamp element is present every request header, any time synchronization dependency between the Consumer and the Environments Provider is avoided.
+Since the timestamp header is present every such request, any time synchronization dependency between the Consumer and the Environments Provider is avoided.